 The project locates in Pak Chong district, near the perimeter of Khao Yai National Park, one of the country’s most visited weekend destinations.
 This blossoming vacation town is occupied mainly by two types of architecture; the ones predominated with large openings and access to hillside view, and those with the replicated aesthetics of Western architecture.
 But what Yellow Submarine Coffee Tank proposes is something different.

-After introducing the design team the1,600 – square meter land of Indian Mahogany plantation, the owner expresses the desire of incorporating architecture to create new values to the land for future expansion.
+After introducing the design team the1,600 – square meter land of Indian Mahogany plantation, the owner expresses the desire to incorporate architecture to create new values to the property for future expansion.
 From the first encounter, the site reveals the specific physical conditions of the planted forest from its gentle slope to a unique ambiance that has the potential to become one of the area’s most prominent places.
 And architecture is going to help emphasize and understand these elements.

-A series of 3-meter-high walls enclose the 300-square meter area to underline the different scale of the structure and the vast landscape it locates in while leading users’ focus to what goes on inside.
+A series of 3-meter-high walls enclose the 300-square meter area to underline the different scale of the structure and the vast landscape while leading users’ focus on what goes on inside.
 The 38-meter length of the dark wall situating on the gentle slope accentuates the 1.6-meter difference of the site’s steepness.
 To access the coffee tank from the parking space, visitors are led to follow the walkway locating in parallel with the building as they consider the coexistence of architecture and nature.
-Only one-third of the coffee house’s space is roofed with an air-conditioned room being one-half of the sheltered area.
-Such a program grants opportunities for users to be immersed in natural surrounds that change through seasons.
+Only one-third of the coffee house’s space is roofed with an air-conditioned room being one-half of the sheltered area—such a program grants opportunities for users to be immersed in natural surrounds that change through seasons.

 The functional space is divided into three sections: